MTN Group: Current

+MTN Nigeria signed a 3-year ₦500M sponsorship deal with the Nigerian Football Federation in September 2021, which was renewed in 2023.

+In 2023, the Federation of Uganda Football Associations (FUFA) signed a five-year sponsorship deal with MTN Uganda worth 19 billion shillings (approx. $147 million).
+The sponsorship covers several teams and events: the Uganda Cranes, the Crested Cranes, the FUFA Drum regional cup, the FUFA Juniors League, FUFA Super 8 tournament, the FUFA Super Cup, and the FUFA Annual Awards.

+Philanthropy

+From 2013 to 2024 the MTN Foundation sponsored Nigerian Students with financial and educational grants worth ₦2.5 billion.
+In October 2024, over 1,000 students across each received a grant of ₦300,000.

 Controversies

 Iran

 MTN has been criticised for its activities in Iran's telecommunications sector.
 MTN has a 49 percent stake in government-controlled MTN Irancell, the second-largest mobile phone operator in Iran, and 21 percent of MTN's subscriber base is from the country.
 In January 2012, the US-based advocacy group United Against Nuclear Iran (UANI) launched a campaign publicly calling for MTN to scale back its operations in Iran and end its business in the country.
 UANI alleges that MTN technology is "enabling the Iranian government to locate and track individual cellphone users which it says is a violation of users' human rights".

 In June 2012, Reuters and the BBC reported an allegation by Chris Kilowan, a former executive for the company in Iran, that MTN Group may have been complicit in securing American telecommunications technology from Sun Microsystems, Hewlett-Packard and Cisco Systems on behalf of Irancell, in violation of trade sanctions against Iran.
 Oracle, which owns Sun Microsystems, said that it was investigating and denied involvement, saying that it complies with US export laws.
 Hewlett-Packard issued a similar statement.
 MTN Group denied the allegations, saying that it complied with US sanctions against Iran.